ianlamb/countdown/README.md

 # countdown

-Just a quick set of timers I made for some sweet milestones coming up.
-Will probably be outdated soon, but good reference material.
+*Five milestones, five countdowns, 100 lines of code.*

+The data will probably be outdated shortly, but the logic for handling n timers will live on.